christophstrasen/WorldObserver/docs_internal/vision.md

 1. turn Facts (from listeners and probes) into schema‑tagged Observations; and
 2. expose base and derived ObservationStreams that mod authors can subscribe to or build Situations on top of, without needing to think about LQR directly.

+### Fact strategies

+WorldObserver owns the primary strategies for generating Facts.
+For each world element (squares, rooms, etc.) it decides how to combine Event Listeners (e.g. load events) and Active Probes (periodic or focused scans) to balance freshness and completeness within a performance budget.
+Typical strategies might mix frequent, small probes near players with less frequent, wider sweeps and always‑on engine events.
+Mod authors see the resulting ObservationStreams, not the underlying strategy; changing these strategies is an advanced, opt‑in configuration rather than part of everyday usage.

 ---

 ## Responsibilities of WorldObserver

 At a high level, WorldObserver should:

-- **Provide reusable world observationns.**
+- **Provide reusable ObservationStreams.**
-  Core, well‑tested observers for common needs, e.g.:
+  Core, well‑tested streams for common needs, e.g.:
   - “nearby squares around player(s) with configurable radius and filters”;
   - “rooms by name and distance, with async batching handled for you”;
   - “candidate vehicle spawn sections” similar to `WorldFinder` but as streams;